You need:

 The steps:

-Unpack the image.
+2. Unpack the downloaded image.

 unxz v-i.img.xz